RoSchmi/PlatformIO/README.md

 Reading Power and Work from SDM530MT Smartmeter via Modbus - Feather M0 Board - (Debugging with Segger J-Link Emulator) Using a dedicated Class to read two Input Registers (as needed by the Smartmeter).
 More easily understandable as the version above

+### Feather_Rfm69_Power_a_Heating_Survey
+Reads data (Current, Power, Work) from a Eastron SDM530-MT Smartmeter and the On/Off state of a pump and transmits these data via Rfm69 radio transmission to an Internet Gateway (GHI FEZ Spider Board) which stores the data in the Cloud (Azure Storage Tables)